unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 ## 01. Git Structure

-The [organiation's github](https://github.com/unikraft) contains [the main Unikraft repository](https://github.com/unikraft/unikraft) and separate repositories for external libraries, as well as already ported apps.
+The [organization's github](https://github.com/unikraft) contains [the main Unikraft repository](https://github.com/unikraft/unikraft) and separate repositories for external libraries, as well as already ported apps.
-In the previous sessions we saw that the Unikraft repository consists of internal libraries, platform code and architecture code.
+In the previous sessions, we saw that the Unikraft repository consists of internal libraries, platform code and architecture code.
 It doesn't have any external dependencies, in contrast to the external libraries or applications, which can have external dependencies.

 External libraries can have more specific purposes.